atrisovic/weather-panel.github.io/tutorial-content/content/weather-and-climate-data.md

 	1. CHIRPS: After some searching, you find that CHIRPS data is stored in a publicly accessible [directory](https://data.chc.ucsb.edu/products/CHIRPS-2.0/) (this is a simpler setup than most).
 You navigate to the `africa_daily/bils/` directory, and choose between 0.5 degree resolution and 2.5 degree resolution.
 However, you realize that you may have to write a shell script to download this data, to avoid clicking every file separately (using `ftplib` in python and similar packages is also an option).
 	2. BEST: you click on 'Get Data (external)' on the Climate Data Guide website, taking you to Berkley Earth's data overview page.
 You navigate down to the section on 'Gridded Data'.
 You'll have to click on every decade separately, but without further ado, clean NetCDF files are being downloaded to your machine.
 3. *Accessing the Data*
 	1. CHIRPS: Unfortauntely, the data is not in `.nc` format, but in `bil` format.
 This is a raster data format - but thankfully, this is easy enough to deal with in the featured languages - for example, `xarray` has `xr.open_rasterio()`, MATLAB has `multibandread`, and `R` has the `raster` package.
-The author would suggest you resave the file as a NetCDF, for consistency and ease of access (using `xr.to_netcdf`, for example).
+The author would suggest you resave the file as a NetCDF, for consistency and ease of access (using `xr.Dataset.to_netcdf()`, for example).
 	2. BEST: the filename, as is typical for observational datasets, is in tis own format - so you might want to rename them into CMIP format just for ease of reading.
 By reading the NetCDF header, you note that the grid variables are stored as `latitude` and `longitude` and the temperature as `temperature`, and you're set to go!

 These datasets are stored in different geographical grids and will need to be regridded to a common grid, using tools like `xesmf` in python.
 See also Section 3 on weigthing schemes.